peter88213/yw2odm/docs/usage.md

 ## Instructions for use

-It is recommended to create a link on the desktop.

-You can either
+### Intended usage

-- launch the program by dragging a yWriter project file and dropping it on the program/link icon, or
+The included installation script creates a shortcut on the desktop.
+You can launch the program by dragging a yWriter project file and dropping it on the shortcut icon.

+### Command line usage

+Alternatively, you can

 - launch the program on the command line passing the yWriter project file as an argument, or
 - launch the program via a batch file.

 usage: `yw2odm.pyw [--silent] Sourcefile`